-- (1) For extraction operations that extend into an aquifer, monitor wells shall be installed near the perimeter of the site and outside of any proposed excavation or construction, subject to the following: - (a) If more than one aquifer is encountered in the test borings and will be impacted by the extraction operation, separate monitor wells must be screened in each aquifer to determine the vertical head gradient between aquifers, groundwater flow direction, and water quality in each aquifer.
-Water quality shall be evaluated consistent with the primary drinking water quality standards as promulgated by the United States Environmental Protection Agency.
+- (d) Description of different sediments encountered to the bottom of the boring. - (e) Construction details for the temporary observation wells. - (f) Top of casing elevation. - (g) Depth to water. - (h) Elevation of water in the well. - (2) For extraction operations that extend into the groundwater, monitor wells shall be installed near the perimeter of the site and outside of any proposed excavation or construction, subject to the following: - (a) If more than one aquifer is encountered in the test borings, separate monitor wells must be screened in each aquifer to determine the vertical head gradient between aquifers, groundwater flow direction, and water quality in each aquifer.
 Include monitor well construction logs in the report appendix. - (b) A minimum of five (5) monitor wells shall be installed: three to determine the direction of groundwater flow and the fourth and fifth set as a cluster down gradient of the operations area to determine vertical gradient within the aquifer.
-The requirement for the fifth well may be waived if the aquifer thickness is determined to be less than ten (10) feet. - (c) Monitor wells shall be constructed to requirements of the State of Michigan and Central Michigan District Health Department, shall be capable of detecting any significant change in groundwater elevation and quality, and shall be retained for future monitoring. - (d) The Township may require additional monitor well locations determined necessary to verify compliance with this Ordinance. - (2) Based on available public information, existing municipal and residential wells within 1,000 feet of the site shall be inventoried and located on the map.
-If the number of water supply wells is exceptionally large, then a sufficient number of well logs may be selected to represent each general group of well logs, considering well depths, stratigraphy, and locations. - (3) For extractions that extend into an aquifer, the Applicant/Owner/ Operator shall determine the hydraulic conductivity, flow direction, and water quality of each aquifer affected within the extraction zone or that is determined by a hydrogeologic study to potentially be affected by the extraction operation.
+The requirement for the fifth well may be waived if the aquifer thickness is determined to be less than ten (10) feet. - (c) Monitor wells shall be constructed to requirements of the State of Michigan and Central Michigan District Health Department, shall be capable of detecting any significant change in groundwater elevation and quality, and shall be retained for future monitoring. - (d) The Township may require additional monitor well locations determined necessary to verify compliance with this Ordinance. - (3) For all extraction operations, water levels and water quality in any monitor wells and on-site wetlands, streams, and lakes shall be measured.
+All water levels shall be related to a common USGS datum and elevations shown on a map and in a report table.
+Water quality parameters shall be collected in accordance with the process outlined in subsection 10.1.C.
+(Base-Line Water Quality). - (4) Existing municipal and residential wells within one (1) mile of the site shall be inventoried and located on the map.
+Include all well logs in the report appendix.
+If the number of water supply wells is exceptionally large, then a sufficient number of well logs may be selected to represent each general group of well logs, considering well depths, stratigraphy, and locations. - (5) For extractions that extend into the groundwater, the Applicant/Owner/ Operator shall determine the hydraulic conductivity, flow direction, recharge area, interrelationship with other aquifers and surface water bodies, and water quality of each aquifer within the extraction zone or that is determined by a hydrogeologic study to potentially be affected by the extraction operation.